1. Important information and who we are

 We may need to request specific information from you to help us confirm your identity and ensure your right to access your personal data (or to exercise any of your other rights).
 This is a security measure to ensure that personal data is not disclosed to any person who has no right to receive it.
 We may also contact you to ask you for further information in relation to your request to speed up our response.

 Time limit to respond

 We try to respond to all legitimate requests within one month.
 Occasionally it may take us longer than a month if your request is particularly complex or you have made a number of requests.
 In this case, we will notify you and keep you updated.

-Service providers acting as processors based in the EEA who provide IT and cloud computing resources and services.
+- - Service providers acting as processors based in the EEA who provide IT, cloud computing and telephone resources and services.